Hovland, Rahm and Koepka share Masters lead

 After a bogey on the 11th, Woods again bounced back with birdies on the 15th and 16th before his efforts were a little undone by a bogey on the 18th, where he found himself in sand trouble.

 "I felt like I drove it good," said Woods, "I just didn't do the job I need to do to get the ball close.
-Today was the opportune time to get the ball -- get the round under par, and I didn't do that," he said.
+Today was the opportune time to get the round under par, and I didn't do that," he said.

-Scheffler got himself into the groove with an eagle on the second and is well placed for a second-round push.
+Scheffler got himself into the groove with an eagle on the second and despite missing some birdie opportunities was well placed for a second-round push.

+"I did a good job of controlling my emotions today and staying in check, and I didn't get too frustrated on the greens.
+Sometimes they go in, sometimes they don't," he said.

 Also on 68 were Ireland's Shane Lowry, Americans Xander Shauffele, Sam Burns and Gary Woodland along with Australian Adam Scott.